bhostetler18/BioLens/docs/about.markdown

 permalink: /about/
 ---

-BioLens is a flexible app for interval imaging built by biologists, for biologists
+BioLens is a flexible app for interval imaging built by biologists, for biologists.

 # Features
 - Automatically take images at any interval from 1 second to 60 minutes